 Here in Kansas whitetails were hit hard by the deadly disease EHD and it made for some tough deer hunting.
-Although I didn’t personally find any dead deer I did get several different reports from local farmers and hunters that found many dead deer.
-It seems our area was on the outer edge, getting worse as you go north of here of what was supposedly one of the hardest hit areas in Kansas.
+Although I didn’t find any dead deer.
+I did get several different reports from local farmers and hunters that found many dead deer.
+It seems our area was on the outer edge.
+Getting worse as you go north of here of what was supposedly one of the hardest hit areas in Kansas.
 I talked to an outfitter who found seventeen bucks in one small pond.
 That had to be heart breaking.
-I also talked to a friend who was hunting WIHA (walk in hunting access) land that found several big bucks when they were hunting in November, the biggest being aroud 170″.
+I also talked to a friend who was hunting WIHA (walk in hunting access) land that found several big bucks when they were hunting in November.
+The biggest being around 170″.
 You just hate hearing the stories of all the dead deer being found.

 What is the deadly disease EHD?
 What causes it?
 Can it be prevented?
 These are just a few of the questions I had when I heard that it was the cause of the dead deer everyone was finding around here.
-So I started trying to learn as much as I could about this deadly disease EHD, and these are a few of the things I learned from various sources.
+So I started trying to learn as much as I could about this deadly disease EHD.
+These are a few of the things I learned from various sources.

 Deadly Disease EHD

-- Epizootic hemorrhagic disease the deadly disease EHD is caused by viruses that affects white-tailed deer, mule deer, cows, and sheep, but is worse most often for the white-tailed deer
+- Epizootic hemorrhagic disease the deadly disease EHD is caused by viruses that affects white-tailed deer, mule deer, cows, and sheep.
+It is worse most often for the white-tailed deer.

-- most commonly occurs during the late summer and early fall usually ends after the first frost
+- Most commonly EHD occurs during the late summer and early fall.
+Usually it ends after the first frost.

 Can EHD Be Prevented?

 EHD is a terrible disease for the white-tailed deer and can really have a huge impact on a herd in certain locations hit hard.
-If you love whitetails as much as I do it would be smart to learn what can be done to help slow this disease and help spread that information to local farmers, neighbors, hunters, land owners and such.
+If you love whitetails as much as I do it would be smart to learn what can be done to help slow this disease.
+And to help spread that information to local farmers, neighbors, hunters, land owners and such.